ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

 This code provides tools to:
 1. Generate the synthetic dataset described in the paper
 2. Generate binary Dataset and Dataloader for *any dataset with specified file format*
-3. Train and evaluate the PARSRec model on the dataset
+3. Train and evaluate the PARSRec model on *any dataset*

 For inquiries, don't hesitate to get in touch with Ehsan Gholami (contact: egholami@ucdavis.edu).
 Please feel free to file an issue if one is detected.